 Apple Pecan Pie

-- 1 all butter pie crust — from a package of two or from scratch
+- 1 all butter pie crust (homemade or from the store)

 For the apples:

 - 2 medium apples (appox ¾ lb or 237g) , cored peeled and diced

 - ¼ teaspoon salt

 - 1 ½ cups (155g) pecan halves